 How did the way you learned at UQ give you the skills you need to face an unknown future?

 Holly: There were a number of skills that I learned at university which weren't just technical skills, and I think those were really important.
 Just as important as the technical skills.
 In my role now, there's a lot of things we have to do to present and articulate problems to customers or to each other in the team.
 So it's really important to be able to take a complex problem, and then be able to boil that down to something that somebody can understand.

 I've travelled around the world with IBM presenting to customers and so much of that opportunity has come from the skills that I learned at UQ in presenting engineering concepts.
 Those soft skills are just as important as the technical skills that I learned at UQ.

 What are some of the coolest jobs your former students are doing?

 Ryan: There are a lot of very cool jobs.
 Some of my students have gone on to become senior management in leading security teams that actually support large customers.

-Some of my other students, they had some experience working with the likes of Interpol, and a few other prominent organisations, and as a result before they graduated they were actually hired so that's another satisfying part of my job.
+Some of my other students had some experience working with the likes of Interpol, and a few other prominent organisations.
+As a result, before they graduated they were actually hired, so that's another satisfying part of my job.